Frequently Asked Questions

 One of the activities of which we are most proud is our voluntary mentoring program.
 This program matches new scholarship recipients with former recipients who have either attended the same college or have the same academic major.
 We attempt to assign at least one mentor to every new scholarship recipient.

-About a half of our scholarship recipients have or are currently participating in this mentoring of newer scholarship recipients.
+Over half of our scholarship recipients have or are currently participating in this mentoring of newer scholarship recipients.
 More have offered to serve as mentors when and if the need arises.
 These past recipients are engaged in a wide range of careers and activities, and they have been very helpful to our newer recipients.

 We stay in communication with recipients throughout their college years and often offer guidance in course selection, changes in majors, and career choices.
 We have also helped scholarship students who are about to graduate in preparing their resumes, suggesting possible job opportunities, providing references, writing letters of recommendation, and providing job interviewing tips and techniques.
 For scholarship recipients who are already in the workplace, we have offered advice in areas ranging from job and career changes to starting their own businesses.